About the course

 - be competent in general clinical skills, such as forming a therapeutic relationship and communicating effectively.
 A foundation of basic clinical competencies is an important prerequisite as the course provides specialised training in CBT and does not focus on developing the basics of good clinical practice;

 - be 'psychologically minded'.
 Applicants should be used to working within the framework of psychological explanations of behaviour and using psychological treatment methods to achieve change.
 This does not imply commitment to any particular psychological model.

 - have some knowledge of cognitive behavioural therapies.
 Applicants do not need to have extensive practical experience of CBT, however, preference is given to candidates who can demonstrate some knowledge and experience of CBT approaches.
 Prior CBT experience and knowledge can be pursued through personal reading, attendance at workshops, membership of appropriate professional organisations or having a basic supervised CBT practice;

 - demonstrate commitment to developing CBT skills for use in clinical practice; and

-- have access to treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined on a regular basis.
+- have access to treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined on a regular basis throughout the course.

 2. English language requirement